redkyo017/ai-agent-deployment-project-/week2/day5.md

 If the grep/Select-String command above found nothing, the OIDC provider doesn't exist yet.
 Create it along with the IAM role:

 **⚠️ IMPORTANT**: Replace `YOUR_GITHUB_USERNAME` with your actual GitHub username.
 For example: if your GitHub username is 'johndoe', use: `johndoe/digital-twin`
+**NOTE** Do not put a URL here - it should just be the Github username, not with "https://github.com/" at the front, or you will get cryptic errors!

 **Mac/Linux:**
 ```bash